backupbrew/switchbrew/Applet Manager services.md

 #### PrepareForJit

 Takes no input.
-Launches title 010000000000003B (currently not present on retail systems) if some context variable is set.
+Launches title 010000000000003B (currently not present on retail systems) if some context variable is not set, with that context variable being initialized afterwards.

 ### IMovieMaker